 - This type of protection may be enough in industries like fast fashion, where products have a much shorter life cycle.

-Prior to December 31st 2020, the UK acknowledged, on top of Registered and Unregistered Design Rights, protections across the EU, like Registered Community Designs (RCDs) and Unregistered Community Designs (UCDs).
+Prior to December 31st 2020, the UK also acknowledged protections across the EU, like Registered Community Designs (RCDs), International Designs designating the EU (registered under the Hague agreement) and Unregistered Community Designs (UCDs).

-Thus, existing UCD holders also possessed Continuing Unregistered Designs (CUDs), granting the same protection in the UK for the remaining term of its original three years.
-Moreover, a new type of design protection was created, named Supplementary Unregistered Design (SUD).
+Moreover, a new type of design protection was created which still exists today, named Supplementary Unregistered Design (SUD).
 SUDs are comparable to UCDs by protecting two-dimensional and three-dimensional designs for a period of three years.

 The Importance of Registration